dyne/docs/src/cjit/docs/index.md

 or GNU/Linux

 !!! info
-    **All Windows based examples are made for the PowerShell terminal**, if you are on WSL then chose GNU/Linux
+    All Windows examples are made for PowerShell, on WSL then pick GNU/Linux.

-Download CJIT pasting a command in the terminal
+To download CJIT paste the following command in the terminal

 === "MS/Windows"